HartmannDemoCode/github_actions_demo/CICD.README.md

 On your Digital Ocean droplet, you need to have docker and docker-compose installed.
 If you don't have it installed, the easiest thing to do is craete a new droplet from marketplace and choose docker
 <img src="images/do.png" width=300>

-7. Somewhere (`mkdir devops && cd devops`) on your D.O. droplet create a new file called docker-compose.yml.
+7. Somewhere (`mkdir devops && cd devops`) on your D.O. droplet create a new file called compose.yaml (or docker-compose.yml).
-8. Copy the following code into the docker-compose.yml file
+8. Copy the following code into the compose.yaml file

 ```yaml
 version: '3.9'